scott-anderson-wc/cs210pub/assignments/a07/signup.md

 1. It should not reset the form.
 Otherwise, a correctly filled out form will be submitted as a blank form.
 (Try it!)

+Your own code should also be in its own file.
+Name the file `signup.js`.
+Name your HTML file `signup.html` and your CSS file `signup.css`.
+Your HTML file will ultimately load three JS files.

+Your own code should use an IIFE to reduce its footprint.
+The "global" values that I described above are in fact local to the IIFE.

 ## Hints

 I suggest you work as follows: